jolapodolszanska/ENGRAP/README.md

 # ENGRAP

-This repo is part of publication _ENGRAP: An Explainable AI Application for MRI-based Staging of Alzheimer’s Disease_.Manuscript was sended to _Neural Computing and Applications_ Springer Nature.
+This repo is part of publication _ENGRAP: An Explainable AI Application for MRI-based Staging of Alzheimer’s Disease_.
+Manuscript will be  sent to _Neural Computing and Applications_ Springer Nature.
 I will keep you informed about the process on an ongoing basis.

 ## About App